Do you spend your days caring for or supervising our future generations?

 - Protective footwear

-Important note: You can only claim items that you’ve paid for yourself.
-If your employer provides any of the above items or reimburses you for purchases you make, you can’t include those on your return.
+Important: You can only claim items that you’ve paid for yourself.
+If your employer provides any of the above items or reimburses you for purchases you make, you can’t include those on your tax return.

-Training is a common tax deduction for child care workers.
-It’s a job which often requires further upskilling and training to ensure you meet all necessary industry requirements.
+Training is a common expense for childcare workers.
+It’s a job which often requires further upskilling and training, to ensure you meet all necessary industry requirements.

 As long as the course relates directly to your current job, the fees and related expenses are usually tax deductible.
 Take a look at the list of common deductions below: